FAFEN questions neutrality of caretaker setup

 The Free and Fair Election Network (FAFEN) notes with concern the process and composition of the caretaker setup installed to oversee the executive function of the state until the general elections scheduled for January 2008.

 The neutrality of the caretaker government is vital to free and fair elections.
-The Constitution of Islamic Republic of Pakistan [Article 224, Clause 7] also clearly specifies the fact that neither the caretaker prime minister nor the caretaker chief ministers shall be eligible to contest the immediately following elections.
+The Constitution of the Islamic Republic of Pakistan [Article 224, Clause 7] also clearly specifies the fact that neither the caretaker prime minister nor the caretaker chief ministers shall be eligible to contest the immediately following elections.

-However, the caretaker government installed after the expiry of the tenure of the National Assembly on November 15, 2007 comprises many names who have known affiliations with a political party.
+However, the caretaker government installed after the expiry of the tenure of the National Assembly on November 15, 2007, comprises many names who have known affiliations with a political party.
 The caretaker prime minister himself was elected to the chairman of the Senate with the support of the then ruling party, which is now an election contender.
 He has yet to relinquish his post as Senate chairman.

 In addition, there are some other affiliates of the same political party who have been inducted into the caretaker cabinet.
 Some of them continue to retain the elected offices, which they had won as the candidate of the then ruling party.